-Going back home and realizing I lost all my raw files in the process was a devasating disappointment.
+Going back home and realizing I lost all my raw files in the process was a devastating disappointment.
 No kidding!
-It not only takes discipline to acknowledge and learn from mistakes, but that feeling of embarrassment has the tendency to linger.
-This experience taught me to thoroughly revise how I handle external drives and memory cards, so that in the future I won’t be left out with low-res previews only.
+It not only takes discipline to acknowledge and learn from mistakes, but that feeling of embarrassment tends to linger.
+This experience taught me to thoroughly revise how I handle external drives and memory cards so that in the future I won’t be left out with low-res previews only.

-What is the takeaway in all of this?
+What is the takeaway from all of this?
 Know better.
 Be prepared!
-As much as doing what you can in the moment is a big deal, there’s always a chance that something will not go as planned, so prepare yourself and embrace the idea that you can always reinforce what you know.
-Take the chance to better your craft, to learn about your capabilities, to grow as an artist, and if I could add something to this never-ending lesson of not underestimating yourself and your surroundings; it would be to enjoy it, let yourself move at your own pace.
-I can’t stress this enough, sometimes the truth is actually simple as that.
-I have recently learned that not everything you create will be a success, and that no matter what your art form is, it will find its way to the world, just like this editorial did.
+As much as doing what you can at the moment is a big deal, there’s always a chance that something will not go as planned, so prepare yourself and embrace the idea that you can always reinforce what you know.
+Take the chance to better your craft, learn about your capabilities, to grow as an artist, and if I could add something to this never-ending lesson of not underestimating yourself and your surroundings; it would be to enjoy it, and let yourself move at your own pace.
+I can’t stress this enough, sometimes the truth is simple as that.
+I have recently learned that not everything you create will be a success and that no matter what your art form is, it will find its way to the world, just like this editorial did.

 Oh and before I go, here’s an article here at Format.com worth checking out just because I might not be eloquent enough to list all my advice, besides I find it very relaxing to read about basics, to have the whole perspective of how much you’ve progressed since the very beginning.
 I might write about that later but for now, I’ll make myself busy and make another tea.

 It is not a sign of disrespect, I keep telling myself, it is just the joy of the moment, the huge desire to go against the established.
 She is my muse, my close friend, and ever since our first editorial I long dreamed of the day I could do a shooting with her again.
 She was and is so stunningly gorgeous, confident, and with such passion for work that I can relate to her.